 Peru: Red Cross teams respond to rain, floods and landslides

-The Peruvian Red Cross has activated emergency teams in Santa Ana, Chiclayo, Chimbo, San Jacinto and Tambo—areas affected by the floods and mudslides.
+The Peruvian Red Cross has activated emergency teams—including more than 2,000 volunteers—in Tumbes, Piura, Chiclayo, Trujillo, Chimbote, Casma, Huarmey and Lima.
 Red Cross volunteers are providing first aid, pre-hospital assistance and helping people connect with separated family members.
 Initial, rapid assessments from these teams indicate priority needs include shelter, water and sanitation, livelihood and food security support, and emergency healthcare with an emphasis on mosquito control and responding to water-borne diseases.

 “The first assessments from the Red Cross on the ground show that damage has been incredibly severe.
 Many people have lost everything.
 They will need support to rebuild their lives,” says Walter Cotte of the International Federation of Red Cross and Red Crescent Societies.

 American Red Cross team members based in Peru have been assisting with preliminary assessments and coordination efforts.
-Meanwhile the global Red Cross network is scaling up with resources on standby to support the Peruvian Red Cross.
+Meanwhile the global Red Cross network is scaling up with resources and supporting the Peruvian Red Cross.

 Media interviews available.
 Contact: